York, PA - Motion pictures were a novelty 130 years ago. Since then, upgrades include Technicolor, surround sound and 3-D technology.

 For skeptics, Queensgate has a two-seat testing kiosk in its lobby.
 It lets people test the D-BOX chairs, which are synched to movie trailers, before they buy a ticket.
 But Scott suggested people purchase tickets online, since he expects D-BOX seats to sell out.

 "A lot of people are going to be fighting for these," he said.
-The chairs are separate -- no sharing armrests -- and
+The chairs are separate -- no sharing armrests -- and wider than normal movie seats.

 D-BOX seats are activated with a movie ticket, Scott said.
 So if they don't sell out, the spots can be sold as motionless movie seats.